-Biden judicial pick Ketanji Brown Jackson defends independence in Senate hearing
+Biden judicial pick Ketanji Brown Jackson defends her independence in Senate hearing

 Durbin noted that not one of Trump’s 54 nominees to federal appeals courts nationwide was African American.
 If confirmed, Biden’s choice for the Chicago-based appeals court, attorney Candace Jackson-Akiwumi, would be the only non-White judge sitting on that bench.

-During the three-hour, mostly uncontentious hearing, the two appeals court nominees fielded questions about expanding the size of the Supreme Court, the role of race in the work of a judge and about religious liberty.
+During the three-hour hearing, the two appeals court nominees fielded questions about expanding the size of the Supreme Court, the role of race in the work of a judge and religious liberty.

 Republicans used the Senate hearing to criticize a liberal interest group backing the administration’s nominees and to test Jackson’s record.
 Jackson is frequently mentioned as someone Biden could eventually tap to make good on his pledge to name the first Black woman to the Supreme Court.
-After graduating from Harvard and Harvard Law School, she was a law clerk to Justice Stephen G. Breyer, the high court’s oldest justice who is under pressure from Democrats to retire.
+After graduating from Harvard and Harvard Law School, she was a law clerk to Justice Stephen G. Breyer, the high court’s oldest justice, who is under pressure from Democrats to retire.

 Sen. Thom Tillis (R-N.C.) tried to connect one of Jackson’s rulings against the Trump administration with the addition of her name to a shortlist of Supreme Court nominees compiled by the advocacy group Demand Justice.
 Tillis played a video clip of MSNBC’s Rachel Maddow reporting on Jackson’s 2019 decision requiring former Trump counsel Donald McGahn to respond to a subpoena from House Democrats.
 In the recording, Maddow described the ruling as written with a “broader audience in mind.”